 Mary Ann Stanton '89

 Associate Director of Development

 Post Office Building

-If you have questions about the program or related issues, please contact the Interim Advocate Program Coordinator (Bill McCoy, Director of The Office of LGBTQ Resources) at 570.577.3885 or email@example.com.
+If you have questions about the program or related issues, please contact the Advocate Program Coordinator, Kelsey Hicks, Director of the Women's Resource Center, at 570.577.1375 or firstname.lastname@example.org.